I Cracked Facebook’s New Algorithm And Tortured My Friends

-Last Saturday – 12 days ago now – I shared a cringe-worthy video on Facebook: A 6-minute clip of a twenty-something white woman showing off her small, blandly decorated Brooklyn apartment.
-Sort of the Pumpkin Spice Latte version of MTV Cribs — innocuous but annoying.
-Ever since, this video has been waging a reign of terror over my friends and family, showing up at the top of their feed every single day, over and over and over.
+Last Saturday — 12 days ago now — I shared a cringeworthy video on Facebook: a 6-minute clip of a twentysomething white woman showing off her small, blandly decorated Brooklyn apartment.
+Sort of the pumpkin spice latte version of MTV Cribs — innocuous, but annoying.
+Ever since, this video has been waging a reign of terror over my friends and family, showing up at the top of their feeds every single day, over and over and over.
 They are complaining to me on Facebook.
 They are complaining to me in real life.
 They are tweeting me about it and emailing me.
 Begging me to remove this cursed video that greets them each time they open Facebook.

 And of course, they commented on my post.
 And then people commented on the comments.
-The more people commented, the more the video showed up on other people's’ feeds.
+The more people commented, the more the video showed up on other people's feeds.
 As the rage around this post intensified, so did the comments.
 Coworkers I sit next to commented.
 College friends commented.
 Someone I went to preschool with commented.
 A vicious, algorithmically delicious cycle.

-After a few days, the comments shifted from “I hate this woman’s apartment” to “why is this video constantly at the top of Facebook?” or “please, I beg you, delete this video,” and eventually, my boss commenting “please write about this.”
+After a few days, the comments shifted from, “I hate this woman’s apartment” to “why is this video constantly at the top of Facebook?” or “please, I beg you, delete this video,” and eventually, my boss commenting “please write about this.”

 At the start of 2018, Facebook announced it would focus more on meaningful engagement.
 The company's CEO Mark Zuckerberg has written numerous times that the company is now focusing on “time well spent” on the platform (even though few inside Facebook seem to know how to define that metric).
-Since then, people who rely on Facebook for eyeballs (like journalists) have been nervously trying to figure what this change means — is “meaningful engagement” just shorthand for comments?
+Since then, people who rely on Facebook for eyeballs (like journalists) have been nervously trying to figure out what this change means — is “meaningful engagement” just shorthand for comments?
 Well, they should just ask me, because I’ve figured it all out.
 And I’m using this to torture my friends.

 Presumably because of this latest algorithm shift, my post stayed at the top of people’s feeds — even though part of the new change was supposed to lead people away from passively consuming content (aka watching videos and scrolling through memes), and what I shared was exactly an example of the kind of passive content Facebook wants you to consume less of.
 My post still broke through, thanks to its ability to goad my friends into angrily commenting.
 Facebook is rewarding me for pissing my friends off, and its new thirst for comments seems to have driven itself into a loop that won’t let my friends free from the grasp of a piece of content that they actually hate.